 Reframe self-care from a luxury to a habit

-In fact, there is entire narrative in entrepreneurship centered around who is "busiest", working the most hours, and most exhausted.
-It is often talked about as though you deserve a badge of honor for running yourself ragged.
+In fact, there is an entire narrative in entrepreneurship centred around who is "busiest", working the most hours, and most exhausted.
+It is often talked about as though you deserve a badge of honour for running yourself ragged.
 To me, it is just silly.

 What if we changed the narrative to working hard AND making time for a balanced life?
 What if we instead talked about self-care as something that we should integrate into our daily lives?
 What if we spent a bit of time every day to relax, eat better, read a book, exercise or hang out with the people who matter to us?
 I suspect we would all feel a lot better.
 I also suspect we would all also perform better than many of those around us.

 We need to reframe self-care from an occasional luxury to part of our regular habits.
 We also need to understand that self-care is not just for us; it is also for all the other people in our lives that rely on us.
 Our partners, kids, families, friends, colleagues, and employees all reap the benefits of a rested, recharged us.

 Here are some tactics to help make intentional choices to build self-care into your life so you can kick ass, take names, feel good and be the person you want to be in your business and for those you love.

 Self-care doesn’t have to be massages and pedicures (though it could be).
 It can be anything you want.
 All that matters is that you are making time to do things that recharge and energize you.